-Things to do with kids for Chinese New Year 2021
+Things to do with kids for Chinese New Year 2022 in Singapore

-See Oxen – of the colourful lantern variety – over in Chinatown.
-The light displays stretch down Eu Tong Sen Street, New Bridge Road, South Bridge Road and Garden Bridge, and the whole area is pretty darn spectacular!
+See tigers – of the colourful lantern variety – over in Chinatown.
+The light display will stretch down Eu Tong Sen Street, New Bridge Road, South Bridge Road and Garden Bridge, and the whole area is sure to be pretty darn spectacular!
 What’s even more awesome is the fact you can opt to adopt a lantern to adorn your home or office after the festivities – how cool?!
-Chinatown Festivals’ adoption campaign is now in its seventh year and we love the sustainable effort of it all.
-Applications start on 22 February, so if you can give an illuminated ox a good home, get your paperwork ready!
-Psst – this year’s opening ceremony will be virtual, so you can join the festivities from the comfort of your own home!
+Chinatown Festivals’ adoption campaign is now in its eighth year, and we love the sustainable effort of it all.
+Applications start on 15 February, so if you can give an illuminated lantern a good home, get your paperwork ready!

 Where: Street light-up at Eu Tong Sen Street, New Bridge Road, South Bridge Road and Garden Bridge

 Our kids LOVE the aquarium at the best of times, and especially the humungous Open Ocean Habitat.
 And, this Chinese New Year, things are getting even more awesome.
 First up, check out the Trail of Fortune and welcome in the Year of the Tiger by spotting the five auspicious animals in the deep blue: the sand tiger shark, red lionfish, weedy seadragon, tiger crowie and alligator gar.
 Once you’ve ticked these off your list, be sure to head over and get a pic with the Manta mascots in their festive best!

 Where: S.E.A.
 Aquarium, 8 Sentosa Gateway, Resorts World Sentosa

 3. Get clued up on Chinese New Year with Singapore Chinese Cultural Centre!